gravitational/gravity/examples/robot-shop-app/README.md

 ```

 # Load generation
 Instana's github [repository](https://github.com/instana/robot-shop) contains load generation scripts.
 Pull down this repository if you'd like to execute load examples.
-After the application has deployed change the load-gen/load-gen.sh file's HOST variable to the application deployment  (http://<my ip>:30085).
+After the application has deployed, change the load-gen/load-gen.sh file's HOST variable to the application deployment  (http://<my ip>:30085).
- Go the dir load-gen and run the `load-gen.sh` alone or you can pass specific number of users `load-gen -n 20`.
+Switch to the load-gen directory and run `load-gen.sh -n 20` to generate load from 20 clients.
+Please explore the load script for other options.
 ```
    Name                                                          # reqs      # fails     Avg     Min     Max  |  Median   req/s failures/s
 --------------------------------------------------------------------------------------------------------------------------------------------